ericsonga/APCSAReview/_sources/Array2dBasics/Array2dCodePractice.rst

         .. tab:: Answer

-           Instantiating a 3 by 3 two-dimensional int array only takes one line.
-First you declare the type of the data you're going to put in the array.
-Then you put brackets, one set for a one-dimensional array, two sets for a two-dimensional array.
-           You name that and then set it equal to the key word ``new``, followed by the same amount of brackets as before but with the size of the array inside.
+           You can declare, create, and initialize a 3 by 3 two-dimensional String array on one line as shown below.
+Declare the array with ``type[][] name``.
+Create and initialize an array with two rows and three columns using ``={{item1, item2, item3}, {item4, item5, item6}};``.
+Be sure to separate the items with commas.
+Also separate the rows with a comma.

            .. activecode::  arr2DEx2a
               :language: java